Maintained by NextGen Coastal — $342M under management in OC & LA

 NGC has never used algorithmic pricing platforms in the YieldStar mold and has no AB 325 exposure.
 Owners self-managing or using small-firm property managers should confirm their pricing methodology in writing.

-AB 325 responds to widespread concern that algorithmic rent-pricing platforms — by aggregating non-public rent data across competing landlords and recommending similar rents — were enabling tacit collusion that increased rents above competitive levels.
-The federal DOJ filed a major antitrust case against RealPage in 2024 making essentially the same argument under federal law.
+AB 325 followed years of antitrust attention to algorithmic rent-pricing platforms.
+The argument: by aggregating non-public rent data across competing landlords and recommending similar prices, these tools effectively coordinated pricing across competitors.
+The federal DOJ filed an antitrust case against RealPage in 2024 making essentially that argument under the Sherman Act.

-The California legislature concluded that whether or not the federal antitrust case ultimately succeeded, the California rental market was meaningfully affected by these platforms (estimated 20-30% of California professionally-managed multifamily was using YieldStar or similar at peak adoption), and that a per-se ban under state law was the cleanest remedy.
+The California legislature concluded that whether or not the federal antitrust case ultimately succeeded, the California rental market had been meaningfully affected by these platforms — adoption among professionally managed multifamily landlords had been significant for years — and that a per-se ban under state law was the cleanest remedy.

 AB 325 is one of the most aggressive state-level interventions in algorithmic-pricing software anywhere in the United States as of 2026.

-Can I still use Zillow or RentCafe for pricing comps?
+Can I still use Zillow or RentCafe for comps?

 Yes.
-AB 325 only bans aggregation of non-public competitor data plus algorithmic recommendation.
-Public listing data (Zillow, RentCafe, Apartments.com, MLS) is fully permitted.
+AB 325 only reaches non-public competitor data plus algorithmic recommendation.
+Public listing data — Zillow, RentCafe, Apartments.com, MLS — is fine.

-What are the penalties for using a banned pricing algorithm?
+What's the penalty for using a banned tool?

-Yes.
-There is no small-landlord exception.
-The ban applies to any California residential landlord regardless of portfolio size.
+No. The ban applies regardless of portfolio size.

-How do I price units now without an algorithm?
+How do you price units without an algorithm?

-Use your own portfolio data, public listing data (Zillow, RentCafe), and human judgment.
-NGC has used this methodology since founding and offers a free rental pricing analysis to OC owners.
+Your own portfolio data, public listing platforms (Zillow, RentCafe), and human judgment.
+It's how careful operators have always priced.
+NGC has never used a YieldStar-class tool and offers a free pricing analysis to OC owners that need to migrate off one.

-Free review of your lease language, deposit ledger, and notice procedures against current California law.
+Free review of your lease language, deposit ledger, pricing methodology, and notice procedures against current California law.